 On August 8, 2018, the Company executed a promissory note in favor of NantCapital, with a maturity date of June 15, 2022.
-The note bears interest at a per annum rate of 9.75% and is compounded annually, interest payments on outstanding amounts are due on June 15 and December 15 of each calendar year.
+The note bears interest at a per annum rate of 9.75% and is compounded annually, with interest payments on outstanding amounts due on June 15 and December 15 of each calendar year.
 No advances have currently been made under the note.
-The note allows the Company to request advances, up to a maximum commitment of \$100,000 .
-Advances can be requested of up to \$10,000 per calendar quarter until March 31, 2019 and following that, up to \$20,000 per calendar quarter until December 31, 2020, after which no further advances can be requested.
+The note allows the Company to request advances, up to a maximum commitment of \$100,000.
+Advances can be requested of up to \$10,000 per calendar quarter until March 31, 2019 and, following that, up to \$20,000 per calendar quarter until December 31, 2020, after which no further advances can be requested.
 The promissory note is subordinated to the Convertible Notes (see Note 11).
-The promissory note includes customary negative covenants and a Performance to Plan - Adjusted EBITDA covenant, that stipulates the profit measure, as defined in the agreement, may not negatively deviate from board approved financial plans by more than 25%.
+The promissory note includes customary negative covenants and a Performance to Plan - Adjusted EBITDA covenant, that stipulates, in order for the Company to draw on the promissory note, the profit measure, as defined in the agreement, may not negatively deviate from board approved financial plans by more than 25%.
+At September 30, 2018, the Company was in compliance with the covenants.